Rocket.net vs WP Engine Hosting Comparison In 2026

 CDN analytics – Rocket-net

-You can view the cache hit ratio and requests handled by the Edge or Origin servers in the CDN section.
-If you’re running WordPress, you’ll need a reliable web host.
+View the cache hit ratio and the number of requests handled by the Edge or Origin servers in the CDN section.
+Your WordPress site needs a reliable web host.

 How Does Rocket.net Pricing Work?

 Rocket.Net is expensive for beginners, but it is simple to use and works smoothly.
-The cost starts at $ 30/month for one site and increases to $200/month for 20 sites.
+The cost starts at $30/month for 1 site and increases to $200/month for 20 sites.

 If you pay annually, you’ll get two months free.
 It can be affordable for a few sites, but it becomes pricey for several small ones.